sneaky-foxes/obsidian-safe-filename-linter/README.md

 ### Contributing

-We welcome issues and pull requests for any characters that cause issues for Obsidian, any platform it runs on, or any additional replacement characters.
+We welcome issues and pull requests for any characters that cause issues for Obsidian or any platform it runs on.
+We also welcome any additional replacement characters.
 This plugin has no desire to handle linting characters beyond functional filename use cases.

-If submitting a PR, please lint your code changes.
+If submitting a PR, please run eslint and prettier on your code changes.
 Please thoroughly test on at least one platform, and include testing instructions in the PR.
 Add a review request from @sneaky-foxes.

 NB: We intentially did not include `\` and `/` due to difficulties in testing these globally-forbidden filename characters, but would welcome a contribution with testing protocol for them.